Konamiman/NestorMSX/BuiltInPluginsReference.md

 This plugin emulates a Nextor kernel with up to 7 storage devices connected.
 It uses disk image files to emulate these devices.

-The disk image files don't need to be partitioned or formatted upfront, you will be able to partition them by using the FDISK tool that Nextor has built-in (`CALL FDISK` from the BASIC prompt)
+The disk image files don't need to be partitioned or formatted upfront, you will be able to partition them by using the FDISK tool that Nextor has built-in (`CALL FDISK` from the BASIC prompt).

 No particular storage controller is emulated; instead, the driver entry points are patched so that the emulator accesses the disk image files directly.
 Therefore, you can use any kernel file, as long as it is intended to work with an Ascii8 mapper.
 The standalone Ascii8 kernel will work fine.